 5. Supports Normal Blood Sugar

 Recent studies have focused on milk thistle’s potential to encourage normal blood sugar.
 In both animal and human testing, daily administration of silymarin was found to promote normal blood sugar levels.
-Silibinin has also demonstrated beneficial effects on problems that may result from imbalanced blood sugar.
+Silibinin has also demonstrated beneficial effects on concerns that may result from imbalanced blood sugar.
 Again, more research is required to fully understand the relationship between milk thistle and blood sugar.

 6. May Counteract Mushroom Poisoning